 Maybe Cavuto was referring to CNN’s Glenn Beck, who gave airtime last night to one Reverend Billy of the Church of Stop Shopping and his effort to undermine retailers by preaching about the “Shopocalypse?”
 Have a look:

-BECK: Billy, you call it the Shopocalypse.Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+BECK: Billy, you call it the Shopocalypse.Liz Cox Barrett is a writer at CJR.

 REV. BILLY, CHURCH OF STOP SHOPPING: Yes, Brother Glenn, we’ve got to try to save ourselves from the Shopocalypse, amen.
 Slow down our consumption this Christmas.
 Amen!